IAmSkyDra/BARTBahnar/data/README.md

 │   ├── vietnamese_words.csv
 ```

+---

 ## 3. Description

-- **original**: Contains the original datasets which is the data collection, but wewe divides into 2 sets named training set (90%) and testing set (10%).
+- **original**: Contains the original dataset, which has been divided into two subsets: **training set (90%)** and **testing set (10%)**.
+This dataset serves as the foundation for all other processed datasets used in various tasks, including machine learning and linguistic analysis.

-- **back_translation**: Contains datasets that have been processed through back translation to enrich the dataset.
-This dataset is based on the Vietnamese dataaset, and we have to preprocess and làm sạch dữ liệu để đảm bảo trong dữ liệu chỉ chứa Vietnamese.
-Then, we đem data qua model dịch từ tiếng viết sang bana (BartViBa).
-Tăng độ chính xác, chúng tôi đã thuê những người ẩn danh kiểm tra và dịch lại từng từ thật kĩ.
+- **back_translation**: Includes datasets that have undergone **back translation** to enhance data diversity.
+This dataset is derived from Vietnamese sources, which were preprocessed and cleaned to ensure only Vietnamese content was included.
+The data was then translated from Vietnamese to Bahnaric using the **BartViBa** model.
+To improve accuracy, we employed anonymous linguists to manually review and verify each translation.
+This dataset is useful for improving model robustness and enriching the parallel corpus for translation tasks.

-- **dictionary**: Contains dictionary data in word-level, which used for lexical mapping (Solr)  and data augmentation in the project.
+- **dictionary**: Contains dictionary data extracted from the original dataset.
+This is used for **lexical mapping (Solr)** and **data augmentation** in the project.
+The dictionary data provides a structured mapping between Bahnaric and Vietnamese words, facilitating tasks such as automatic translation, semantic search, and terminology alignment.

-- **corpus**:
+- **corpus**: Comprises **sentence-level** Bahnaric data and **word-level** Vietnamese data, which are crucial for the process of **loanword detection**.
+This dataset supports various linguistic analyses, including syntactic pattern recognition and phonetic similarity assessments.
+The corpus is essential for training and evaluating NLP models tailored for the Bahnaric language.

+---

+This dataset serves as a valuable resource for linguistic research and computational applications related to the Bahnaric language.